sudhanshu105/jumbo/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
-3. Create a `.env` file and add the required environment variables.
-(I have pushed the .env file to the repo, which is not agood practice but I have done this for easy project assessment process)
+3. Create a `.env` file and add the required environment variables. ( I have pushed the .env file to the repo, which is not a good practice, but I did this for an easier project assessment process. )
 4. Run `npm run dev` to start the server.

 ## API Documentation